GIDDINGS, Joshua Reed, a Representative from Ohio; born in Tioga Point (later Athens),

 Party candidate to the Thirty-fourth Congress, and reelected as a Republican to

-general to the British North American Provinces by President Lincoln on March
+general to the British North American Provinces by President Abraham Lincoln on

 BibliographyStewart, James Brewer.